miklevin/MikeLev.in/_posts/2023-07-20-small-directional-adjustments-on-rudder-of-life.md

 I also just got the email from work that the 1-month paid-leave has run out, and I didn't get in the paperwork to extend it.
 So yesterday and today are my first days without being paid.
-But I am still on paid leave, which I am sure I could end.
+But I am still merely on leave and not out of work, which I am sure I could end.
 That way my days would have to go towards my job like everyone else in the world... except the 1%.
 Or even the 10% that invest well.
 Shoot!
 I don't invest well, except for directly into myself.
 I should share this good journal writing with the world.
 100% transparency, commitment and consistency.
 I may look to go back on the payroll.
 I'm in a position now where I can work and manage the sticky details of my personal life.

 This writing that you're reading right now actually started out in my "personal journal".
 This is a journal that doesn't get published, but lets me write